gauravat16/Alphacode/README.md

   Welcome to Alphacode!

-Alphacode is an online judge with support for C,C++ & java. with possible additions for newer languages(Star it for updates).
+Alphacode is an online judge with support for C,C++ & java. with possible additions for newer languages.

 Installation :